 - Get your Certificate of Eligibility (CoE): The sooner you get your CoE, the easier the process will be.
 You can apply for the CoE through the VA’s website or fill out and mail in a paper application.

 - Gather your documents: Depending on your lender’s requirements, you’ll likely need various documents to confirm your income and assets.
 If you apply with us online, Abby, our virtual assistant, can guide you in gathering the needed documents.
 Once you have the documents, you can move into the pre-qualification process.

 - Look for a home: After getting pre-qualified and finding out how much you can borrow, it’s time to start looking for a home.
 After finding a home that works for you, put in an offer.
 If the seller accepts it, you can move on to the next step.
 If not, keep looking.

 - Submit a full application: The formal application process starts once you’ve had an offer accepted on a house.
 Now’s the time to submit the full application with Assurance Financial.
 You’ll also need to provide financial records at this stage, such as bank statements and tax returns.
 If you have any questions along the way, your loan officer at Assurance Financial is happy to answer them.

 Connect With a VA Loan Officer Online Today

 If you’re wondering about how to obtain a VA loan or have any questions about your eligibility, Assurance Financial is here for you.
 We offer a free rate quote to help you understand how affordable a home could be.

-To get started applying for a VA home loan, contact your local Assurance Financial loan officer or apply with our virtual assistant, Abby, online.
+To get started applying for a VA home loan, contact your local Assurance Financial loan officer or apply online with our virtual assistant, Abby.
 The process to pre-qualify can take as little as 15 minutes and could be the first step you take to move into your own home.